libevent/libevent/README.md

 To report bugs, issues, or ask for new features:

 __Patches__: https://github.com/libevent/libevent/pulls
-> OK, those are not really _patches_ You fork, modify, and hit the "Create Pull Request" button.
+> OK, those are not really _patches_.
+You fork, modify, and hit the "Create Pull Request" button.
-> You can still submit normal git patchs via the mailing list.
+> You can still submit normal git patches via the mailing list.

-__Bugs, Features [RFC], and Issus__: https://github.com/libevent/libevent/issues
+__Bugs, Features [RFC], and Issues__: https://github.com/libevent/libevent/issues
 > Or you can do it via the mailing list.

 There's also a libevent-users mailing list for talking about Libevent